RELATED RESOURCES

 Accreditation makes a difference

-Berkeley College’s Medical Assistant certificate program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+Berkeley College’s Medical Assistant Certificate program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 Enrolling at a CAAHEP accredited program will ensure you are on the right path to building a successful career as a Medical Assistant.

 The College also offers an Associate in Applied Science Medical Assistant degree program, which is an extension of the career-track Certificate program.
 Unlike other Medical Assistant programs, graduates of Berkeley College’s degree program also receive a Certificate in Medical Assistant.